DominikWrobel/home-assistant-vacuum-styj02ym/README.md

 ![setup](https://github.com/user-attachments/assets/f93df4df-1c82-4dca-8584-05c314d4bccf)

+Note: Vacuum token can be extracted by following [this guide](https://www.home-assistant.io/integrations/xiaomi_miio/#retrieving-the-access-token).
+I recommend using the python script method to extract the token as it is simpler, and only requires you to enter your Xiaomi Cloud username and password.
+These are the credentials used for the Xiaomi Home app (not ones from Viomi Robot app).

-With the great Xiaomi [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) and [Lovelace Vacuum Map card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card?tab=readme-ov-file#lovelace-vacuum-map-card) you can make a great card for your vacuum:
+With the great [Xiaomi Cloud Map Extractor](https://github.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor) and [Lovelace Vacuum Map card](https://github.com/PiotrMachowski/lovelace-xiaomi-vacuum-map-card?tab=readme-ov-file#lovelace-vacuum-map-card) you can make a great card for your vacuum:

 ![mapa](https://github.com/user-attachments/assets/baffebc6-e6fb-490b-9482-1064e897b182)